DaviDevMod/focus-trap/README.md

 - **trapRoot**
   It must be the `HTMLElement` in which to trap the focus, or its `id`.
-  It is required and if it doesn't reference and `HTMLElement` the hook does nothing.
+  It is required and if it doesn't point to an `HTMLElement` the hook does nothing.

 - **initialFocus**
   It is the element that will receive the initial focus within the trap.